Figure skating is more than a pastime – at The Skating Club of Boston, it is a family.

 Katharine and Dean Steeger

-Rebecca and Ralph Stump
+Rebecca Stump

 The Wallace Family